 The dollar recovered some of the losses sparked by the US inflation print

-“The Bank of England is clearly concerned about the stickiness of UK inflation,” said Shanti Kelemen, chief investment officer at M&G Wealth and &me.
+“The Bank of England is clearly concerned about the stickiness of UK inflation,” said Shanti Kelemen, chief investment officer at M&G Wealth.

 “Higher interest rates will eventually reduce demand for services, but it takes time for the impact to be translated to the economy.”